 I also like to have a gardening prep and planting schedule written up that I can refer to each spring.
-From that schedule, I know my plants need to be in the ground sometimes between the last week of May until the 2nd week of June to make sure they have plenty of time to grow and produce.
+From that schedule, I know my plants need to be in the ground sometime between the last week of May and the 2nd week of June to make sure they have plenty of time to grow and produce a healthy harvest.